 - understand how ICTs impact on development

-- to link development theory with ICT practice
+- to link development theory with ICTs practice

 - have the knowledge to engage critically with the role of ICTs in development

-- be familiar with the key debates in ICT for Development
+- be familiar with the key debates in ICTs for Development

-- have a thorough insight into the application of ICT in different sectors such as education, health and finance
+- have a thorough insight into the application of ICTs in different sectors such as education, health and finance

-- gain practical skills to handle ICT4D driven projects such as sound project planning and management and stakeholder analysis
+- gain practical skills to handle ICTs for Development driven projects such as sound project planning and management and stakeholder analysis

 - gain skills to adapt new upcoming ICT tech novations to local conditions.

 In this programme, you will take 10 modules each weighted at 4 or 5 Credit Units and write a MSc dissertation worth 12 Credit Units in the specific area of ICTs for Development.
 You are free to take a minimum of 1 module to a maximum of three modules in a term.
 A term is made up of 3 months of study and one week of final module examination.
 Each student shall spend an additional 6 to 9 months of supervised dissertation writing to fulfill the requirements for the MSc in ICTs for Development.